1. Introduction

 ex:accessControlResourceA acp:resource ex:resourceX ; acp:accessControl [ acp:apply ex:policyC ; ] .

-The following two example authorization graphs mean that access to resource X is controlled by Policy D and Policy E.
+The following two example authorization graphs both mean that access to resource X is controlled by Policy D and Policy E.

 ex:accessControlResourceA acp:resource ex:resourceX ; acp:accessControl ex:accessControlB, ex:accessControlC . ex:accessControlB acp:apply ex:policyD . ex:accessControlC acp:apply ex:policyE .